ClearBlade/aws-s3-access-control/Readme.md

 ### Code Libraries

 * `AWSS3Lib` - This library provides a method to get file contents from AWSS3 using a filename.
-It internally uses a collection to get dropbox url for corresponding filename.
+It internally uses a collection to get s3 url for corresponding filename.
 ***Note***: User needs to add a new file, url entry in the collections before trying to access it.

 ### Collections

-* `dropbox_resources` - Stores key/value pairs of filenames and their respective URLs in AWSS3
+* `s3_resources` - Stores key/value pairs of filenames and their respective URLs in AWSS3

 ## API